How to get HealthMeasures scores on their proper metric

 - Use a data collection tool that automatically calculates scores

-TIP: It is preferable to use the HealthMeasures Scoring Service or the scores calculated by HealthMeasures data collection tools.
-This is the most accurate scoring method as each response to every item is used to calculate a person’s score.
+TIP: It is preferable to use the HealthMeasures Scoring Service or a HealthMeasures data collection tool that calculates scores.
+These use the most accurate scoring method as each response to every item is used to calculate a person’s score.
 Scoring Manuals are a good second option for self- and proxy-report measures.
 They convert the raw sum on a measure to a final T-score.

 The HealthMeasures Scoring Service